wnyc/autosync/README.md

 Now lets look at how autosync is extended.
 There there three steps to extending autosync:

-You want autosync's main method to know about any parameters that might be specific to your application.
+You want auto sync's main method to know about any parameters that might be specific to your application.
 Fortunately gflags make this really painlessly easy.